All Clubs expressed their support of the concept of the League:

 In the last resort any runner who can be proved to have equalled or bettered this pace should be notified to the race organiser who will amend the race results as though that runner is disqualified.
 The race organiser will inform both the club concerned and the Divisional Co-ordinator of the revised result.
 [Comment: The implication of this rule is that the next scoring runner will count.]

 It was the wish of the meeting that all Clubs would ensure that their members were fully aware of these speed guidelines and Club Representatives would do their utmost to ensure no violations.
 If this is done then the race atmosphere should be as enjoyable and social as intended.

-A team to comprise the first 5 scoring men and the first 3 scoring women.
+A team to comprise both the first 4 scoring men and women.